-Language-Level Privilege
+Language-Level Privileges Needed for Creating

 The language-level Usage privilege controls the ability to write a UDR in a particular UDR language.
-This privilege needs to be granted by user informix or by another user who has been granted the DBA privilege with WITH GRANT OPTION.
+This privilege needs to be granted by user informix or by another user who has been granted the DBA privilege with the WITH GRANT OPTION.